Thomas-Goillot/JS-Html-img-To-Html-Button/README.md

 # JS-Html-img-To-Html-Button

-## This is a simple script that converts an image to a button with a link.
-TOriginally designed for a specific use case, this script can be readily adapted for different purposes
+> This is a simple script that converts an image to a button with a link.
+Originally designed for a specific use case, this script can be readily adapted for different purposes

 ### How to use:
 1. Clone the repo